kristinemlarson/gnssrefl/docs/use_cases/use_at01.md

 <code>gnssir at01 2020 230 -doy_end 290 </code>

-We have written some code to help you look at these subdaily files - it is a work in progress, but you can certainly give it a try. **Note:** These figures were generated with an older version of the code and should be updated.
+We have written some code to help you look at these subdaily files - it is a work in progress, but you can certainly give it a try. (**Note:** These figures were generated with an older version of the code and should be updated.)
+Concatenates the RH files for this period:

 <code>subdaily at01 2020 -doy1 230 -doy2 290 </code>

-The code concatenates the daily RH files for this period:

 You can see that there are a very large number of RH retrievals per day:

 <img src=../_static/at01_Subnvals.png  width=600>

-There are a few outliers - so I run again and set h1 to 7 on the command line.

-<code>subdaily at01 2020 -doy1 230 -doy2 290 -h1 7</code>

 This preliminary version of the code removes outliers and makes an effort to compute the RH dot correction if <code>rhdot</code> is set to true.
 It  uses a cubic